syfrtech/codegen/README.md

-# Syfr SDK-JS
+# Syfr Codegen

 Currently v1.0.10

-This tool generates SDKs for client use.
+This tool is used to generate SDKs for client use.
 Currently just a holder for several dependencies and used by website repo.